 Instead, the medication is released by the patient inhaling a deep, fast breath.

 TriVair™, through in vitro cascade impactor studies, demonstrated that it may provide patients suffering from pulmonary diseases with up to 2.5 times greater drug deposition in the lung as compared to MDIs.
 It is hoped that greater lung deposition of medications will result in equal efficacy to currently marketed asthma medications with reduced drug load and improved safety.
-TriVair™ is also designed to provide patients and their caregivers with immediate visual feedback to ensure that the dose has been accurately administered.
-Its technology avoids the issues associated with inhalation and actuation timing, and requires little more than a deep breath to effectively deposit the active ingredient.
+TriVair™ is also designed to provide patients and their caregivers with immediate visual feedback to ensure that the dose has been administered.
+MDIs and DPIs do not provide this reassuring visual feedback.
+TriVair™ avoids the issues associated with inhalation and actuation timing, and requires little more than a deep breath to effectively deposit the active ingredient.

 For the treatment of upper respiratory tract conditions, the act of simple exhalation into the TriVair™ device will cause the soft-palate to close, preventing the drug dose from being swallowed thus depositing the medication into the nasal cavity at the site of action.
 It is hoped that improving the delivery of medication to the nasal cavity can potentially reduce the side effects associated with such delivery mechanisms such as bad taste or smell, burning sensations in the throat and mouth as well as medication draining into the throat, with inadvertent delivery of medication into the throat and oral cavity.
 Moreover, since TriVair™ is a unit-dose dispenser, the risk of infection, a side effect that often occurs due to the intermittent or seasonal use of nasal products to treat allergies, is minimized.